hagsfdf/aws-bigdata/udemy/4-processing.md

 - Ability to use multiple file systems (not just limited to HDFS) (EMR friendly) (e.x. query data in S3)
 - Load JAR's and scripts from S3
+- Directly writing to HCatalog tables in S3

 ## HBase on EMR